Nesvilab/PD-Nodes/README.md

 They can be downloaded from: https://github.com/Nesvilab/PD-Nodes/tree/master/workflows

+NOTE: Because of the minor version difference (e.g., PD v2.2.0.385 and PD v2.2.0.388), the workflows sometimes may fail to be used even using the same PD version.
+The MSFrager parameter files (for closed and open searches) are thus provided along with the workflows for your reference.

 ## Test Data
 We recommend the following publicly available HEK293 data set ([PXD001468](http://proteomecentral.proteomexchange.org/cgi/GetDataset?ID=PXD001468)) for testing, since this is what we typically use for testing as well.